How to make smoothies such as a homemade fruit smoothie, green smoothies and more starts here.

 The green smoothie recipe was made famous by raw foodist Victoria Boutenko.
 I have further classified green smoothies into two types: Sweet Green Smoothies and Vegetable Smoothies.

 Sweet Green Smoothies are the most famous.
-A green smoothie is by definition a smoothie that is about ½ greens, usually leafy greens such as spinach, kale, cilantro, parsley, lettuce, etc. The other ½ of the green smoothie is fruit.
+A green smoothie is by definition a smoothie that is about ½ greens, usually leafy greens such as spinach, kale, cilantro, parsley, lettuce, etc. You can also add your wild harvested greens.
+The other ½ of the green smoothie is fruit.
 Add just enough water for blending and ice cubes if coldness and texture is desired.

 Green smoothies are a variation of fruit smoothies.
 Start your

 The beauty of green smoothies is that you are drinking nutrition.
-The action of blending breaks down the tough greens more efficiently then chewing.
+The action of blending breaks down the tough greens.
 This helps your body to start the digestion process quicker.
-It is much easier to gulp down a bunch of cilantro, or a bunch of kale leaves, than chew and enjoy the same amount of greens.
+It is much easier to gulp down a bunch of cilantro or kale leaves, than chew and enjoy the same amount of greens.

 A basic tomato vegetable smoothie recipe, is simply to start with 1 or 2 cups of chopped tomatoes or fresh tomato juice, then add some greens.
 You can also add a small onion, a radish, carrot juice, a clove of garlic or any other soft vegetable.
 Sprinkle in some herbs for flavoring, such as basil, oregano, cayenne pepper or a dash of Italian seasoning.

 To turn your vegetable smoothie recipe into a raw soup, just make the vegetable smoothie but reduce the amount of greens, blend until smooth, pour into serving bowls and add fresh, raw vegetables such as corn, chopped avocado, grated carrots, pine nuts, etc.